yeslogic/prince-docs/docs/cookbook.md

 Tables can also be provided with a table caption by using the `caption` HTML element, or by styling an arbitrary element with `display: table-caption` to be made to behave like `caption` elements.
 The caption is positioned above the table by default, but it can be moved to the bottom with the [`caption-side`](css-props.md#prop-caption-side) property.

-When a table spans across more than one page, the [`prince-caption-page`](css-props.md#prop-prince-caption-page) property determines whether table captions will be displayed on the first page of a table, or only on the following pages, or repeated on every page that a table appears on.
+When a table spans across more than one page, the [`-prince-caption-page`](css-props.md#prop-prince-caption-page) property determines whether table captions will be displayed on the first page of a table, or only on the following pages, or repeated on every page that a table appears on.
 See also [Fancy Table Captions](#fancy-table-captions).

 ```
     table + p {
         display: table-caption;
         caption-side: bottom;
-        prince-caption-page: following;
+        -prince-caption-page: following;
     }
 ```